simonw/shot-scraper/docs/har.md

 shot-scraper har https://datasette.io/tutorials/learn-sql \
   -o learn-sql.har
 ```
 A `.har` file is JSON.
-You can view it using this [HAR viewer tool](https://ericduran.github.io/chromeHAR/).
+You can view it using the [Google HAR Analyzer](https://toolbox.googleapps.com/apps/har_analyzer/) tool.

 HTTP Archives can also be created as `.har.zip` files.
 These have a slightly different format: the `har.har` JSON does not include the full content of the responses, which is instead stored as separate files inside the `.zip`.